-Prerequisites: Successful completion of Spanish I.

-Spanish II is a continuation of Spanish I. This course involves the use of a more complex type of grammatical construction and more advanced vocabulary.
+Students will learn to interact effectively and appropriately in French at the intermediate mid/high level with people from other language and cultural backgrounds.
+Students will communication and reflect upon beliefs and values as related to one's identity, media, and technology/ environment in the U.S. and the French-speaking community.
+Students will understand that personal, social and cultural dynamics play a role in the development of people's beliefs and values.
+Students will understand that the media plays a role in how we perceive the world.
+Students will understand that technology impacts our lives and connects us to the world and how human actions impact the physical environment.
+Spanish 2 Prerequisites: Successful completion of Spanish 1 Final Assessment: Local Final Exam Additional Information: 1 year; 1 credit, course weight = 1.00 Spanish 2 is a continuation of Spanish 1.
+This course involves the use of a more complex type of grammatical construction and more advanced vocabulary.
 All four language skills: listening, speaking, reading and writing will continue to be emphasized.
 Students will be exposed to further aspects of Spanish culture.
 The topics for the year will include tourism and travel, world sporting events, personal health and wellness, shopping, legends and history of Mexico, food and dining in Spain, journalism, arts and entertainment, and social responsibilities to the world environment.
 The use of native speakers via multimedia presentations will be used throughout the course to help the students become familiar and comfortable with various accents and dialects.
+Spanish 3 Prerequisites: Successful completion of Spanish 2.